What on earth could possibly be tastier than crispy, crunchy, pesto parmesan crisps? Nothing.

 - Parchment paper, or a Silpat, whatever you prefer the prevent the cheese from sticking to the pan.

-If you’d prefer low carb tortilla chips shaped crackers, grab a pizza cutter — to do this, simply spread your cheese in a thin and even layer on your baking sheet and cut into triangles after baking.
+If you’d prefer keto tortilla chips shaped crackers, grab a pizza cutter — to do this, simply spread your cheese in a thin and even layer on your baking sheet and cut into triangles after baking.

 Stash your cheese crisps in the fridge.
 They stay nice and crisp when stored in an airtight container — I’d suggest a resealable bag.
 You can also store them in the freezer for slightly less crisp snacks.